School transport for people with special educational needs and disabilities (SEND)

 To get this, a young person must:

-- live in Buckinghamshire
+- live in Buckinghamshire, and

-- not be able to use public transport by themselves because of their SEND
+- not be able to use public transport by themselves because of their SEND.

 The young person must also be going to a college that: